You are here

 people in Ghana don't have access to clean water.

-Over 2,100 children under five years old die annually from poor water and sanitation in Ghana.
+Almost 1,000 children under five years old die annually from poor water and sanitation in Ghana.

 Ghana is one of the most densely populated countries in West Africa.
 Since the adoption of a new constitution in 1993, Ghana has become more politically stable, but a history of coups, food shortages and corruption means the country remains poor and indebted.